underlay/tasl.io/content/faq.md

 In the algebra that's taught in high school, the initial things are numbers and variables, and the two ways of combining them are addition and multiplication.
 In that context, an "algebraic expression" is something like `(x * 4) + (y * (x + 1))` - a composite thing built up from some initial terms and assembled using `*` and `+`.

 The algebra that tasl deals with is one where the expressions are _types_.
 Here, instead of numbers and variables, our initial terms are primitive types like `string` and `date`, and our two ways of combining them are called _product_ and _coproduct_.
 These are known as [algebraic data types](https://en.wikipedia.org/wiki/Algebraic_data_type).

+## why are URIs and literals different?

+This is also a distinction in RDF - Named Nodes are different than Literals.
+In tasl, we wanted a sharp distinction between values that are _identifiers_ and values that just represent themselves.
+The URI type is supposed to indicate that the values can be used to interface with other systems.
+In the binary format, they're serialized the same way, but other tools like tasl-native databases may want to index them differently.